Blog

 Did you know that most people have several retirement accounts that they are unaware of?
 Many professionals retire without their full savings amount because these accounts get lost in the wash.
 The reason for this is individual employer retirement plans.
 Each time you take a job with retirement benefits, most likely a new account is opened and managed in your name to host contributions from you and your employer.
 When you get a new job, they open a new retirement account for you according to the terms of your new employment contract.

 In a long career including a dozen employers, you will likely have an equal dozen retirement accounts opened and managed in your name.
 Still, retirement reclaiming is not yet a standard part of the new-job transition process.
-We can move our personal effects, forward your email, change your social media details, and even update your healthcare but retirement funds often go forgotten precisely because they are designed to remain unchanged until you retire.
+We can move our personal effects, forward your email, change your social media details, and even update your healthcare but those funds often go forgotten precisely because they are designed to remain unchanged until you retire.

 Hunt for Treasure: Taking Stock of Your Retirement Accounts